gfirem/formidable_action_after/readme.txt

 == Changelog ==

+= 1.1.6 =
+Cleaning the professional code.

 = 1.1.5 =
 Including in the replace to search by entry id.
 Deleting field values in the target.

 = 1.1.0 =
 Adding the 2 task.
 One to add or deduct balance to some user in myCRED and Other to reset the user password.